The Idea is pretty simple:

-We have the LookUp Challenge Toolkit for you to bring to your school, clubs, teams, fraternities, sororities and friends on campus.
+We have the LookUp Challenge Toolkit for you to bring to your school, club, team, fraternity, sorority and friends on campus.
 We want you to spread the word.
-Let us know if you want the LookUp Challenge Toolkit when you register, and we’ll be in touch!
+Let us know if you want the LookUp Challenge Toolkit at firstname.lastname@example.org.

 Thank you for being part of the LookUp Challenge!